-It's a minefield right?
+Choosing your wedding Flowers….
+It’s a minefield right?
 Where do you begin?!
-There are so many beautiful options .....
-Being a wedding photographer all over Kent, I get to see so many beautiful designs.
-So I thought I'd share a few tips and ideas that may help along with a few pictures (probably far too many, but I just couldn't choose) of some of the gorgeous flowers I have photographed in the past.
-Note the florists contact details underneath each picture and the links to their websites at the bottom of this blog.
+There are so many beautiful options …..
+Being a wedding photographer all over Kent and the South East, I get to see so many beautiful designs and get chatting to some very talented florists. .
+So I thought I’d share a few tips and ideas on choosing your wedding flowers that may help along with a few pictures (probably far too many, but I just couldn’t choose) of some of the gorgeous flowers I have photographed in the past.
+Scroll to the end to find out alternatives to fresh flowers too….

-Don't be afraid of expensive flowers, Peonies or Hydrangeas can be a bit pricer but are larger and cover more space.
+- Don’t be afraid of expensive flowers, Peonies or Hydrangeas can be a bit pricier but are larger and cover more space.
 More for your money

 YOUR COLOUR SCHEME & STYLE

 - So there are a million types of flowers and you have no idea of their names.
 Just familiarize yourself with a few popular wedding flowers; roses, peonies, hydrangeas, lilies, and ranunculuses, gerbera to name a few, and then you can chat with your florist to help you build on that.

 - If you can’t decide on a colour; find your bridesmaid dresses first and co-ordinate to these.

 - You don’t have to be all one colour – contrasting colours can look beautiful.
 Or hues of all one colour such as peaches with corals.
 Or lilacs with blues.